West Charlotte Church is led by Elders and Deacons who have been elected by the congregation.

-Drew has a PhD in Religion from Vanderbilt University and degrees from Gordon-Conwell Theological Seminary and UNC-Chapel Hill.
-He is married to Meg and has four children, Charli, Sam, Benjamin, and Rosi.
-The Lord has given him a strong sense of call to be a part of a church in a transitional urban neighborhood, to serve alongside people from different ethnic and economic backgrounds, and especially to train pastors and elders for ministry in the church.
-He has served in youth, college, and pastoral ministry for 16 years and also has taught at Gordon-Conwell Theological Seminary, Vanderbilt Divinity School, and Sewanee School of Theology.
-His wife Meg worked for many years as a public school counselor and more recently as the coordinator of Young Lives, a ministry to teen mothers, first in Nashville and now in Charlotte.
+Drew Martin has a PhD in Religion from Vanderbilt University and degrees from Gordon-Conwell Theological Seminary and UNC-Chapel Hill.
+He is married to Meg and has five children, Charli, Sam, Benjamin, Rosi, and Andrew.
+He senses a call to serve alongside people from different ethnic and economic backgrounds and especially to train pastors and elders for ministry in the church.
+He has served in youth, college, and pastoral ministry for 19 years and also has taught at Gordon-Conwell Theological Seminary, Vanderbilt Divinity School, and Sewanee School of Theology.
+His wife Meg worked for many years as a public school counselor and now works with Young Lives, a ministry to teen mothers.

 In partnership with Freedom Presbyterian Church, WCC also has called Dave Yoran to serve as an Assistant Pastor for church planting.

 Dave Yoran has a Master of Divinity from Gordon-Conwell Theological Seminary and a degree from UNC-Chapel Hill.
 He is married to Celia and has six children: Isaac, Owen, Autumn, Eden, Asher Kai, and Upton.
 Dave has had the privilege of serving in two different churches with multi-ethnic congregations (Hispanic-Anglo) on the outskirts of Charlotte and recently has sensed a call to minister in the diverse contexts of West Charlotte.
 The Yorans are excited to partner with West Charlotte Church in a mission to start a new intercultural church ministry in the northwest Charlotte area.